 The punishments in the Torah are actually maximum punishments.
-For instance, the punishment for adultery is said to be death (Leviticus 20:10) but Hosea was able to not punish his wife for adultery (possibly by just not reporting it–which is another thing the Torah did not mandate) and it also speaks of accepting compensation for adultery in Proverbs:
+For instance, the punishment for adultery is said to be death (Leviticus 20:10) but Hosea was able to not punish his wife for adultery and it also speaks of accepting compensation for adultery in Proverbs:

 32 But he who commits adultery has no sense; he who does it destroys himself.
 33 Blows and disgrace are his lot, and his shame will never be wiped away.
 34 For jealousy arouses a husband’s fury, and he will show no mercy when he takes revenge.
 35 He will not accept any compensation; he will refuse a bribe, however great it is.
 (Proverbs 6:32-35)

-It also states that the owner of an ox that is accustomed to gore shall be put to death–but then states right after that payment can also be required of him:
+It also states that the owner of an ox that is accustomed to gore shall be put to death–but then states right after that payment can also be required of the owner instead:

 28 When an ox gores a man or a woman to death, the ox shall be stoned, and its flesh shall not be eaten; but the owner of the ox shall not be liable.
 29 If the ox has been accustomed to gore in the past, and its owner has been warned but has not restrained it, and it kills a man or a woman, the ox shall be stoned, and its owner also shall be put to death.
 30 If a ransom is imposed on the owner, then the owner shall pay whatever is imposed for the redemption of the victim’s life.
 31 If it gores a boy or a girl, the owner shall be dealt with according to this same rule.
 32 If the ox gores a male or female slave, the owner shall pay to the slaveowner thirty shekels of silver, and the ox shall be stoned.
 (Exodus 21:28-32)

-David also gives deviant judgements from the letter of the law based on circumstances:
+David also gives a deviant judgement from the letter of the law based on circumstances:

 4 When the woman of Tekoa came to the king, she fell on her face to the ground and did obeisance, and said, “Help, O king!”
 5 The king asked her, “What is your trouble?”
 She answered, “Alas, I am a widow; my husband is dead.
 6 Your servant had two sons, and they fought with one another in the field; there was no one to part them, and one struck the other and killed him.
 7 Now the whole family has risen against your servant.
 They say, ‘Give up the man who struck his brother, so that we may kill him for the life of his brother whom he murdered, even if we destroy the heir as well.’
 Thus they would quench my one remaining ember, and leave to my husband neither name nor remnant on the face of the earth.”